hyperledger/aries-rfcs/features/0274-forward-protocol/README.md

 Why is such indirection useful?

-* It lets the mediator decorate messages with timing and tracing mixins.
-(This would otherwise be impossible, since the inner payload will be tamper-evident and encrypted.)
+* It lets the mediator decorate messages with its own timing and tracing mixins, which may aid troubleshooting.
+(This would otherwise be impossible, since the inner payload is an opaque blob that almost certainly tamper-evident and encrypted.)
+* It lets the mediator remain uncommitted to whether the next receiver is another mediator or not.
+This may provide flexibility in some routing scenarios.
+* It lets the mediator change the size of the message by adding or subtracting noise from the content.
 * It allows for dynamic routing late in the delivery chain.

-For example, a receiver who is concerned about eavesdroppers could ask the mediator to use rewrapping mode, to forward the rewrapped message on to
+These last two characteristics are the foundation of mix networking feature for DIDComm.
+That feature is the subject of a different RFC; here we only note the existence of the optional feature.

 ## Reference